JugadorXEI/wadcli/README.md

 Linux users are recommended to build `wadcli`.
 Here are the steps to do so:

-1. Get g++, make, git and liblzf.
-In Debian-based systems, using a terminal, this can be done through `sudo apt install g++ make git liblzf`.
+1. Get g++, make, git, liblzf1 and liblzf-dev.
+In Debian-based systems, using a terminal, this can be done through `sudo apt install g++ make git liblzf1 liblzf-dev`.
+  * For Ubuntu 20.04 and other derivatives, you may need to access the "Universe" repository.
+You may do so using `sudo add-apt-repository universe` and then `sudo apt-get update`.
+See also [here](https://askubuntu.com/questions/148638/how-do-i-enable-the-universe-repository).
 2. Clone this repository.
 Do so through `git clone https://github.com/JugadorXEI/wadcli.git` (or downloading the code directly from GitHub).
 3. Enter the project folder using `cd wadcli`.
 4. Do `make`.
 This will build `wadcli`.